Quantum simulation (Supremacy)

 The list of instances evaluated is presented in the following table:

-Concerning the study of the runtime of classical computers, A. D. King et al. evaluate the time and comptutational space required by Matrix Product State method to match their results.
+Concerning the study of the runtime of classical computers, A. D. King et al. evaluate the time and comptutational space required by MPS method to match their results.
 They conclude that such method would take millions of years using Frontier supercomputer.
 They do not extensively benchmark the PEPS method using the argument that this method does not reach a sufficiently suitable correlation threshold with a descent scaling.

 2.1 Belief propagation tensor network method (Challenge 1)

-For instances beyond the verifiable regime, they estimate the Kibble-Zurek exponent with a different method that the one used in [9] that require less computation (instead of directly using the Binder cumulant that require the investigation of 4-point correlation).
+For instances beyond the verifiable regime, they estimate the Kibble-Zurek exponent with a different method than the one used in [14] that requires less computation (instead of directly using the Binder cumulant that requires the investigation of 4-point correlation).
 With this method, they demonstrate good agreement with the theory for cylinder lattices up to size \(18 \times 18\).

 This method is considered a challenge as they do not completely reproduce the experimental results provided in [14].
 However, the sampling time is impressive as they are able to generate a single spin-spin correlation factor in \(15.5\)s using a single CPU.